A guide to electric car tariffs

 Zero carbon energy

 Cheaper electricity isn’t the only reason to get an electric car tariff.
 Most of the currently available electric car tariffs in the market supply zero carbon energy from renewable or nuclear sources.
-This is a key consideration, as it's an easy way to lower your carbon footprint and ensure that your energy tariff is supporting zero carbon generation.
+It's an easy way to lower your carbon footprint and know your energy tariff is supporting zero carbon generation.

 Help balance the grid

-There’s a further argument in favour of choosing an electric car tariff.
-Electric vehicle charging is expected to add to the demand on the UK’s electricity system.
-But the demand on National Grid tends to be lower overnight.
-So by charging during off-peak hours, electric car owners add less pressure on the grid than charging during peak time.
+As the demand on National Grid tends to be lower overnight, by charging during off-peak hours, electric car owners add less pressure on the Grid than charging during peak times.

 Be smart, earn money

-In the future, electric car tariffs will get smarter too.
-For example, they might help the grid deal with the variable supply of renewable electricity (like wind) by offering cheaper charging on a windy day.
-Through vehicle to grid (V2G) technology, the batteries in your electric cars could even supply electricity back to your home during peak hours!
+The future of EV tariffs will be smart!
+For example, they might help the National Grid deal with the variable supply of renewable electricity (like wind) by offering cheaper charging on a windy day.
+Through vehicle to grid (V2G) technology, the batteries in electric cars could even supply electricity back to homes during peak hours!

 How to make sense of electric car tariffs